What’s in This Article

 - Stay upright after eating

 These changes can help you manage indigestion and reduce burping without giving up comfort or control.
-Additionally, understanding the causes of nausea can provide further insight into your symptoms during pregnancy.
+Understanding the causes of nausea can also help you better understand symptoms during pregnancy.

 You don’t have to accept constant discomfort as your new normal.
-By adjusting how and what you eat, you can support smoother digestion and ease the air that’s trapped in your system.
+By adjusting how and what you eat, you can support smoother digestion and ease trapped air.

 When Should You Call Your Doctor?

-Watch for worsening symptoms or new warning signs, since these can show that you need medical attention.
-Additionally, consider discussing psychological factors that may contribute to gastrointestinal issues, as they can play a significant role in symptom management.
+Watch for worsening symptoms or new warning signs, since they can show that you need medical attention.
+You can also discuss psychological factors that may contribute to gastrointestinal issues.

 Persistent Burping

-While burping is often harmless during pregnancy, persistent episodes that come with discomfort, pain, heartburn, or bloating may point to an underlying issue.
+Burping often stays harmless during pregnancy, but persistent episodes with discomfort, pain, heartburn, or bloating may point to an underlying issue.

 - Burping lasts for days or weeks